jurefrank/praktikum-II/README.md

 # praktikum-II

 ## Introduction
-	We are small group of IT engineers, which wanted to solve a problem with management of record processing.
+	We are small group of IT engineers, which wanted to solve a problem with management of record processing data.
 With new law about saving and processing user data.
 We had to make some changes how we manage User data.